jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   > Cordova consists of two code bases: native and JavaScript.
 While the native code loads, a custom loading image displays.
 However, JavaScript only loads once the DOM loads.
 This means the web app may potentially call a Cordova JavaScript function before the corresponding native code becomes available.

   > The `deviceready` event fires once Cordova has fully loaded.
 Once the event fires, you can safely make calls to Cordova APIs.
 Applications typically attach an event listener with `document.addEventListener` once the HTML document's DOM has loaded.

-  > The `deviceready` event behaves somewhat differently from others.
-Any event handler registered after the `deviceready` event fires has its callback function called immediately.

   <p />And in case you think this is minor, even veterans like Raymond Camden [have forgotten this](http://www.raymondcamden.com/2015/07/15/fyi-cordova-events-must-be-run-after-deviceready).